bhrutledge/resume/brian-rutledge-resume.md

 - Built and managed the [business website][ww] using the SmartEtailing CMS and developed a custom front-end with CSS and JavaScript
 - Built a [Squarespace website][pm] for the in-house frame builder
+- Managed a major upgrade of the CounterPoint retail management software
 - Established and managed the relationship with an IT consulting firm to ensure timely and competent network management for all locations
 - Provided IT vendors with on-site troubleshooting and new project scopes